 A "speedy" trial basically means that the defendant is tried for the alleged crimes within a reasonable time after being arrested.
 Although most states have laws that set forth the time in which a trial must take place after charges are filed, often the issue of whether or not a trial is in fact "speedy" enough under the Sixth Amendment comes down to the circumstances of the case itself, and the reasons for any delays.
 In the most extreme situations, when a court determines that the delay between arrest and trial was unreasonable and prejudicial to the defendant, the court dismisses the case altogether.

 The Sixth Amendment guarantees a criminal defendant the right to be tried before an "impartial jury," representative of a cross-section of the community, which will consider the evidence against the defendant and decide whether to find him or her guilty of the crime(s) charged.
 In almost all states, 12 jurors must agree in order to find a defendant "guilty" or "not guilty."
 In such states, if the jury fails to reach a unanimous verdict and finds itself at a standstill (a "hung" jury), the judge may declare a "mistrial," after which the case may be dismissed or the trial may start all over again.

 Although there is no required timeline for a trial after your arrest, unreasonable delays by the prosecution can violate your constitutional rights.
 Having an experienced and tested criminal defense lawyer in your corner gives you a watchdog to protect this and other rights.
-You can connect with a lawyer near you today and receive a free legal review of your case.
+Don't delay; get in touch with a local criminal defense attorney today.